 Pony Standings Points will be accumulated in the same manner as the Open by division and include all pony races at each event.
 High Point saddle will be awarded to the High Point earner in any single division at end of series.

 Triple the Luck Standings Points will be awarded in the same manner as Series Divisional Points for all three Tunica events.
-Saddles will be awarded to the High point earner in each division.
-Each contestant may only win one saddle.
-Acceptance of awards from this series does not exclude contestants from accepting Overall 2018 Series awards.
+Awards will be awarded to the High point earner in each division.
+Each contestant may only win awards in one division.
+Acceptance of awards from this series does not exclude contestants from accepting Overall 2019 Series awards.

 Running With the Pack Memberships:

-Membership fees are $50 for the 2018 season.
-Membership is effective from date of purchase until December 2, 2018.
-All members are eligible for special awards to the highest placing members in the average at each event and eligibility to enter members only side-pots at each event in 2018.
-Guaranteed minimum $2,000 Added member’s only side-post at the Texarkana event in March, minimum $5,000 Added members only side-pots at the Memphis event in December, and guaranteed minimum $1,000 Added members only side-pots at all other 2018 events with low $25 entry fee and 80% payback of entry fees.
+Membership fees are $50 for the 2019 season.
+Membership is effective from date of purchase until December 8, 2019.
+All members are eligible for special awards to the highest placing members in the average at each event and eligibility to enter members only side-pots at each event in 2019 with an additional $20,000 added money.
+Guaranteed minimum $1,250 Added member’s only side-post at all 2019 events with low $25 entry fee and 80% payback of entry fees.
 Series Runnin’ with the Pack Side-pot Champions also receives trophy saddles.

 Any questions or disputes which may arise during the course of any Lucky Dog event not covered by the above rules will be decided and settled by Lucky Dog Productions management and all decisions will be final.